a-darcher/response_generator/docs-api/autoapi/responses/binning/index.rst

 Module Contents
 ---------------

-.. py:function:: bin_baseline(cfg: response_stats.responses.config.ResponseConfig) -> numpy.ndarray
+.. py:function:: bin_baseline(cfg: response_generator.responses.config.ResponseConfig) -> numpy.ndarray

    Treats the entire baseline period as a single bin and returns the spike count during this bin, scaled to Hz.